DesignSafe-CI/DS_Use_Case_template/docs/pinelli/usecase.md

 •	Subheading 2.1 - Analysis Notebooks and Examples
 o	Florida Tech team’s project goal is to measure pressure variation on non-structural components during strong wind events using their wireless sensor networks.
 The analysis notebooks on DesignSafe are user interactive with markdowns describing the test and also act as a guide to help the user look at the data they desire.
 An example of this is the analysis notebook for Isaias (tropical storm on August 1-3, 2020).
 The markdowns have important information and pictures from the deployment, and instructions for the user to easily access data.

+And a menu allows user to select from options and look at specific time windows or test conditions.

+### Header2 Subheading

+•	Subheading 2.2 - Using Plotly for Data Driven Animation Frames o	The project objective is to study high impact wind events on non-structural components of residential houses.
+After the deployment, Jupyter notebooks process and visualize the important data that could be compared to ASCE 7 standards.
+A small part of that is assessing sensor performance with respect to wind conditions.
+Plotly is beneficial in creating animation frames to look at a snapshot of data from all sensors in different test conditions or even at different timestamps.
+A single line of code enabled with the right dataframe can help in quickly looking at the trends and troubleshooting any system errors.
+The figure below shows an application of plotly for one of the wall of wind tests for glass sliding doors.
+The test model was a mock-up box with flat roof, and full scale glass sliding doors at 105 mph were tested at different wind directions.
+At uniform velocity, data for each wind direction was collected for 3 minutes and the program computed pressure coefficient Cp values averaged over that time window.
+A 2D scatter plot was created with x and z dimensions with each point representing a sensor whose color corresponded to a Cp value on the color scale.
+Important information is pieced together easily in a single line to enable the animation frame: px.scatter(dataframe, x=x column, y=y column, color=scatter point values, text=text to be displayed for each point, range_color=color scale range, animation_frame=variable for each animation frame, title = plot title)
+To add more clarity, additional lines of code describing indentations, dimensions and trace lines can be added.

 Numbered list